bunnyshell/templates/.bunnyshell/templates/express-react-postgres/README.md

 4. define a file mapping (local to remote) for the IDE configuration (eg. `{YOUR_OWN_LOCAL_PATH}}` to `/usr/src/app/backend`)
 5. start the debug process from your IDE

-For the `backend` service, you need to run:
+For the `api` service, you need to run:
 ```
 $ bns remote-development up --port-forward "9229>9229"
 ?
 Local Path {YOUR_OWN_LOCAL_PATH}}